 Metrics.
 For semantic segmentation, we compute the intersection over union (IoU) [8] over all five classes of our dataset, which we discussed in Sec.
 IV, and report the mean IoU (mIoU) in the following tables.
-For the tree instance segmentation, we compute the panoptic quality over the "tree" class, that we report as PQ_T .
+For the tree instance segmentation, we compute the single-class panoptic quality over the "tree" class, that we report as $PQ_T$ .
 For the standard instance segmentation, we compute the panoptic quality over all classes, and report the mean panoptic quality as PQ in the tables.
-We also report the overall mean panoptic quality (mPQ) as the average between PQ and PQ_T.
+We also report the overall mean panoptic quality (mPQ) as the average between PQ and PQT.

 Training details and parameters.
-In all experiments, we use AdamW [18] with weight decay of 0.99 with an initial learning rate of $5 \cdot 10^{-3}$.
-We set the weights of the loss function to $w_1 = w_2 = w_3 = 1$.
+In all experiments, we use AdamW [18] with weight decay of 0.99 with an initial learning rate of $5 \cdot 10^{-3}$ .
+We set the weights of the loss function to $w_1 = w_2 = w_3 = 1$ .
 We train our approach for 500 epochs.
 We set batch size of 1.
 We use voxel downsampling to 3 mm.
-For training, we use several data augmentation techniques to avoid overfitting on a specific sensor.
-In particular, we use scale, rotation around all axes, shear, color jittering, and elastic deformation [4].
+Due to practical constraints, the training set is limited to TLS-acquired data.
+However, to mitigate potential overfitting to TLS-specific characteristics and improve generalization to non-TLS domains, we apply extensive data augmentation techniques including scale, rotation around all axes, shear, color jittering, and elastic deformation [4].
 We tuned all hyperparameters on the validation set.

-TABLE I: Dataset statistics.
-We report the number of samples per split, the average number of points, fruits, and trunks per sample, and the average number of fruits per tree.
+TABLE I: Dataset statistics: number of samples per split, average number of points, fruits, and trunks per sample, and fruits per tree.